01 January - 31 December

 Hilde Coenen - coenenh@live.be +32 3 219 09 46

-If you have time, take the Lange Gasthuisstraat (the long street of the hospital).
-Opposite the Mechelspleintje is the Saint Elizabeth hospital.
-Dare to cross through the portal.
-On your right, you will discover a small 15th century chapel where chamber music small concerts are regularly held.
+If time allows, walk along the Lange Gasthuisstraat.
+Opposite the Mechelspleintje stands the Saint Elizabeth Hospital.
+Step through its portal and, on your right, you will find a small 15th century chapel where intimate chamber music concerts are regularly held.

 Side chapel on the right with image of Our Lady of the Castle in solid oak.
 Round stained glass window.